natrastellar/website/src/hugo/content/blog/error-handling.md

 }
 ```

-You might be wondering why `std::expected` benefits us here.
+Let's examine how and why `std::expected` benefits us here.
 A caller of `renameFile` can easily determine:
 1. Whether or not renaming the file succeeded.
 2. Whether or not the file path was unchanged.
 3. If renaming the file failed, what error code was returned.

 Before `std::expected`, providing all of this information in the function return type alone might have been difficult or unwieldy!
-Before, we'd have to either pass in an out parameter by reference, return a `std::pair`, return a `std::variant`, create a bespoke return type that encapsulates the same data, or throw an exception.
+Before, we'd have to either pass in an out parameter by reference, return a `std::pair`, create a bespoke return type that encapsulates the same data, return a `std::variant`, or throw an exception.
 None of these options are ideal:
 - Out parameters passed by reference aren't easily distinguishable from in-out parameters.
-  Additionally, constructing both the success type and the failure type ahead of time might be expensive.
+  Additionally, constructing both the success type and the failure type ahead of time might be expensive both computationally and in terms of memory usage.
 - `std::pair` isn't very readable at a glance.
   What is `first`?
 What is `second`?
   There's nothing indicating that only one of the two members should be used.
+  Similarly, if one or both types are large, this isn't the optimal use of memory.
+- With a bespoke struct (or small class), there's still nothing indicating that only one of the two members should be used, and we're still not making optimal use of memory.
-- `std::variant` requires lots of `std::get_if<...>()`.
+- `std::variant` requires lots of `std::get_if<...>()`, which makes code more complex and less readable.
-- No one wants to litter the code with a bunch of different tiny classes/structs simply for returning multiple pieces of information... but when space isn't a concern, this might have been the most readable option in the past.
 - Passing information by exceptions is not always possible, and even when it is, an uncaught exception could easily terminate the program.
   Throwing an exception solely to pass information places a much larger burden on callers.
 I believe that exceptions are best kept limited to truly exceptional situations, especially when a better alternative exists.

-Now imagine how much more difficult it would have been if we needed to pass this error information way up the callstack.
-Especially so if we needed what the "success" type was.
+For comparison's sake, imagine how much more difficult it would have been if we needed to pass this error information way up the callstack.
+Especially so if callers needed to vary what the "success" type was.

 ### Accessors